input-output-hk/engineering/blog/2022-08-19-ghcjs-heap-representation.md

 Several other objects don't need this machinery: they always have the same layout and are never the result of a reduction (they are unlifted values).
-These objects are represented as JS objects with any field they need (i.e. not using the d1/d2 encoding above).
+These objects are represented as JS objects with any fields they need (i.e. not using the d1/d2 encoding above).
 To determine the type of such heap objects, instead of using the "type" field of an infotable the code uses the `instanceof` operator.
 For example a TSO is represented as a `h$Thread` object.

-Note that we could imagine every heap object being recognised with `instanceof` (or by matching on the `constructor` property) by having one separate object name for all heap objects.
+Note that we could be tempted to give every heap object a different object name and to always use `instanceof` instead of the infotable "type" properties.
 It would mean adding `h$Con`, `h$Thunk`, `h$Fun`, `h$Pap`, `h$Blackhole`, and `h$StackFrame` objects.
 Then all the heap objects could be treated in the same way.
-However the isssue is that these objects need to be overwritable in place: a Thunk becomes a Fun/Con/Pap/Blackhole, etc. So they have to be instances of the same JS object.
+However the isssue is that these objects need to be overwritable in place: a Thunk becomes a Fun/Con/Pap/Blackhole, etc. As far as I know we can't update the "instance" of an object, so all these object have to be instances of the same JS object.

-### Optimised representation
+### Automatic unboxing

 Sometimes the generic heap object representation is unnecessary.
 For example, a boxed `Int` would be represented as a `CON` heap object with the `Int#` in its